hornpondbrook/handynotes/README.md

 Handy Notes React allows you to keep track of keyboard shortcuts and anything noteworthy or memorable through a convenient side panel in your Chrome browser.

-This project is built upon a robust boilerplate that includes:
+This project was bootstrapped from a feature-rich boilerplate, which provided a solid starting point with the following technologies:

 - Chrome Extension Manifest V3
 - React 18